Mihallut/First-App/README.md

 after that navigate to http://localhost:8081/ Make sure that you do not have any applications that are using ports 8081, 5433, 5152 or you would get an error

 # Starting Frontend localy
-To start frontend first thing you need to go to `.\First-App-Web\`  and then install packages via
+To start frontend first thing you need to go to `.\First-App.Client\`  and then install packages via
 ```sh
 npm install
 ```